 More than 398 species of fish, 173 species of mammals, 177 species of reptiles, 87 species of amphibians and 713 species of birds have been recorded in Paraguay.
-It is extraordinarily rich in butterflies: there are at least 381 species.
-For comprehensive information on the different species, look at the Fauna Paraguay website (www.faunaparaguay.com).
+There are as many as 57 IBAs (Important BirdAreas).
+It is also extraordinarily rich in butterflies: there are at least 381 species.
+For comprehensive information look at the Fauna Paraguay website.

 The national flower of Paraguay is the mburucuyá which was portrayed by the artists of the Jesuit-Guaraní Reductions as their principal flower motif, in stone and wood carving: it has been captured in the logo of the Ruta Jesuítica tourist programme.
 The mburucuyá fruit – the passion fruit – has a delicious, tangy flavour: it gives a kick to any fruit salad, makes an excellent mousse and can also be turned into a fruit juice drink.

-The population of Paraguay is six million – a tiny population for a developing country, due principally to the loss of life and practical elimination of the male population in the Triple Alliance War, which ended in 1870 and from which the country is still recovering today.
+The population of Paraguay is a little under seven million – a tiny population for a developing country, due principally to the loss of life and practical elimination of the male population in the Triple Alliance War, which ended in 1870 and from which the country is still recovering today.
 Just over half a million of that number live in greater Asunción.
 Paraguay, therefore, has one tenth of the population of Britain, in a territory almost twice the size.
-Some 39% of Paraguayans are under 18, and 51% are between 18 and 59.
-In other words, just under 10% are 60 or over.
+Some 57% of Paraguayans are under 35, and only 6% are 65 or over (as compared to 15% in North America).
 This is a young country, with an expanding population, and with room for that expansion.

 The indigenous population – 112,848 in the 2012 census – has also been slowly increasing, both in eastern and western Paraguay, though the increase in the east is notably more than that in the Chaco.
 In 1991 less than a third of indigenous lived in eastern Paraguay, but by 2012 that had risen to 52%.
 In the eastern half of Paraguay, the indigenous are Guaraní, though from different subgroups, such as the Mbyá, the Áva, the Aché and the Paĩ Tavyterã.
 This was the area where the Franciscans and Jesuits founded their Reductions for the Guaraní.
 They are in most departamentos, except for the southwest part of the eastern half (Central, Paraguarí, Ñeembucú and – ironically – Misiones, where they were once so strong).